Confirmation Bias in Social Networks: Introduction

-Therefore, while relying on friends might help individuals to aggregate the information in some cases, in others it might lead individuals to expose themselves to other individuals that rely on their own world view to derive information from ambiguous evidence.
-In these cases, efficient aggregation of information is not guaranteed and I investigate how opinions are influenced by individuals' biases.
+While friends may help people to aggregate information in some cases, in other cases, people may expose themselves to others who that rely on their own worldview to derive information from ambiguous evidence.
+In these cases, efficient aggregation of information is not guaranteed, and I investigate how opinions are influenced by people's biases.

-To analyze such phenomenon, I consider a society where agents are interested in learning some underlying state $\theta\in \Theta = [0,1]$.
-For instance, this underlying state $\theta$ might represent the efficacy of a new vaccine (from 0 to 1, say).
-All agents have a initial prior belief about it and observe a sequence of public signals, one at each date $t$.
-Signals are either (i) informative, or (ii) ambiguous.
-Signals in class (i) are simply binary variables that indicate $1$ if states on the right side of the 0-1 spectrum are more likely (i.e. if vaccine's efficacy is high) and $0$ if the states on the left side of the 0-1 spectrum are more likely (i.e. if vaccine's efficacy is low).
-Therefore, given that signals realization do not convey full information regarding the true state, agents can only learn the true state (vaccine's efficacy) asymptotically.
+To analyze this phenomenon, I consider a society where agents are interested to learn the underlying state $\theta\in \Theta = [0,1]$.
+For instance, the underlying state $\theta$ might represent the efficacy of a new vaccine (e.g. from 0 to 1).
+All agents have prior beliefs about the vaccine's efficacy and observe a sequence of public signals, one at each date $t$.
+Public signals may be (i) informative or (ii) ambiguous.
+Informative signals are binary variables indicated as $1$ if state on the right side of the 0-1 spectrum are more likely (i.e. if vaccine's efficacy is high) and $0$ if the states on the left side of the 0-1 spectrum are more likely (i.e. if vaccine's efficacy is low).
+Hence, as signals realization does not convey full information on the underlying state, agents can only learn the true state (vaccine's efficacy) asymptotically.
 This is in the spirit of ongoing learning, where information accumulates through experience.
-Signals in the class (ii) are open to interpretation.
-In this case, I allow agents to interpret them using a fairly general randomization rule proposed by \cite{fhj2018} that accounts for confirmation bias.
-As per this rule, the interpretation of the ambiguous signal received at time $t$ is influenced, to a greater or lesser extent, by the likelihood of 0 and 1 at time $t-1$ (see more details below).
-This is way of capturing the situations in which people feel compelled to give meaning to ambiguous evidences about a particular issue.
+In the case of ambiguous signals, agents are allowed to interpret these signals using a fairly general randomization rule proposed by \cite{fhj2018} that accounts for confirmation bias.
+Hence, the interpretation of the ambiguous signal received at time $t$ is influenced, to a greater or lesser extent, by the likelihood of 0 and 1 at time $t-1$ (see more details below).
+This captures situations wherein people feel impelled to explain ambiguous evidence about a particular issue.